 18 Punch Lane was originally slated to become Honcho, a Japanese-Chinese-Korean grill.
 When chef Adam Liston backed out, operator Adipoetra Halim (of Hotel Windsor) moved onto a different concept.

 The fit-out, a collaboration between Kerstin Thompson Architects and Figureground is a not-so-sly nod to this period of uncertainty.
 Rough brickwork, internal aluminium scaffolding and plywood accents clearly reference a construction site.
 The room has a restrained energy – you won’t have to yell to make conversation.
 Downstairs, there are two 16-seat communal tables and five coveted spots at the bar, where you can watch young chef Khanh Nguyen do his thing.
-Upstairs there's a roomier mezzanine.
+A roomier mezzanine is upstairs.

 The Vietnamese-Australian moved to Melbourne in 2017, after nearly a decade working with Sydney’s top chefs and restaurants.
 Even before then, he knew he wanted to change people’s perception of Vietnamese as a cheap cuisine.